Understanding Backpropagation

 Here, is the vector of all parameters, represents any individual parameter, and is the basis vector.
 Using this method, we need to be careful when selecting a value for .
 It needs to be small enough to give us a good approximation that can eventually settle down at a minimum while not being so small that we start running into floating-point precision errors.

 While this approach is straightforward, it has a critical flaw: computational cost.
 For every single partial derivative we want to compute, we need to evaluate the function to calculate .
 This means that as the number of parameters grows, the number of times the function, , needs to be evaluated grows linearly with it.
-Recall that can already by itself be computationally expensive due to its size.
+Recall that can already itself be computationally expensive due to its size.

 Symbolic Differentiation